tomas-fryza/vhdl-course/labs/06-counter/README.md

    $ git pull
    ```

-2. Create a new working folder `06-counter` for this laboratory exercise.
+2. Create a new working folder `06-counter` for this exercise.

-3. Create a new file `06-counter/report.md` and copy/paste [report template](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-1/master/labs/06-counter/report.md) into it.
+3. Use your favorite text editor, such as VS Code, Notepad++, etc. and create a new file `README.md` in your `06-counter/` folder.
+Copy/paste [report template](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-1/master/labs/06-counter/report.md) to your `06-counter/README.md` file.

 <a name="part2"></a>